Life in the 1970s

 Interior decorating often still included colors such as avocado and gold.
 Even appliances.
 Shag rugs graced many floors.
 Furniture upholstered with crushed velvet and mirrored walls were also common in some circles.

-Kids had a Spirograph to draw colorful designs, Legos to build almost anything, and other favorites like an Etch-A-Sketch or a Lite Brite set.
-Weebles, Easy-Bake Ovens, Creeple People, Nerf Balls, Hot Wheels (which entered the scene in the 60's), and Slime were among other popular choices.
+Kids had a Spirograph to draw colorful designs, Legos to build almost anything, and other favorites like an Etch-A-Sketch or a Lite Brite set allowed creativity.
+Weebles, Easy-Bake Ovens, Creeple People, Nerf Balls, Hot Wheels (which entered the scene in the '60s), and Slime were among other popular choices.
 Twister, Aggravation, Battleship, and Yahtzee were around in addition to the more traditional board games like Monopoly and Life.
 Rubik's Cubes and Air Hockey sets came along and in the march toward today's video games, Pong and early Atari games were very well received.

-In the 1970s iPods were unheard of and records and tapes were the medium of music.
+In the 1970s iPods were unheard of and records and tapes were the media of music.
 Everyone had a clock radio and a stereo record player.
-Quadrophonic sound was available and many kids enjoyed their cassette recorder to capture music off of the radio.
+Quadraphonic sound was available and many kids enjoyed their cassette recorder to capture music from the radio rather than streaming.
 In cars, 8-track players were around but lost out to cassette decks by the end of the decade.
-We also didn't have the electronic keyboards, but as kids we learned to play a chord organ which luckily required no lessons whatsoever!
+We also didn't have the electronic keyboards, but as kids, we learned to play a chord organ which luckily required no lessons whatsoever!

 Finally, no 1970s nostalgia trip would be complete without considering what we ate on a regular basis.
 Certainly, larger urban areas had the benefit of plenty of restaurants and a variety of international food influences (especially European) but for the rest of us, we ate a bit differently in the 70s if I recall correctly.
 Ethnic foods were less common in the average American household.
-Meat and potatoes, macaroni and cheese, maybe some spaghetti.
+Meat and potatoes, macaroni and cheese, maybe some spaghetti were typical.
 Fruits and vegetables were no different although Jicama, avocados, mangos, tomatillos, and so forth were less numerous or common.
 Salads were less elaborate and varied than they are now.
-I also doubt that most people took advantage of the wide variety of spices used in many foods today; salt and pepper were king.
+I also doubt that most people took advantage of the wide variety of spices used in many foods today; salt and pepper were the staples.

 Dining out was less common or frequent as well for the average person unless you lived in a large city.
-Aside from fast food, chain restraunts weren't in full swing.
-Steak houses were probably the prevalent type of restaurant.
-Pizza Hut, Kentucky Fried Chicken and McDonald's were around of course.
+Aside from fast food, chain restaurants weren't in full swing.
+Steakhouses were probably the prevalent type of restaurant.
+Pizza Hut, Kentucky Fried Chicken, and McDonald's were around of course.
 There were taco joints such as Taco Bell, Taco Tico, and others, but certainly very little that was authentic.
 There were also a few Chinese restaurants although they were generally quite Americanized.
 Still, thanks to La Choy, it wasn't uncommon to eat Chop Suey from a can with Chow Mein Noodles at home.

 Frozen foods continued to gain momentum in American homes.
 From the basic Banquet and Morton frozen dinners and pot pies to Steak-Umms which were very thin slices of beef.
-Even with these the variety was more limited.
-Hot Dogs were often prepared with "weiner wrap", a refrigerated dough.
+Even with these, the variety was more limited.
+Hot Dogs were often prepared with "wiener wrap", a refrigerated dough.

 Crockpots and microwaves became tools of choice in the kitchen and Hamburger Helper emerged as an answer for those too busy to cook.

-Fondue was probably the most "foreign" new fad in kitchens and living rooms across the US.
+Fondue was probably the most "international" new food fad in kitchens and living rooms across the US.